Automate your development process

 Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
 It supports authentication using passwords, phone numbers, popular federated identity providers like Google, Facebook and Twitter, and more.

-In this article, I will be showing how to set up Flutter app and implement Google sign-in using Firebase authentication.
+In this article, I will show how to set up a Flutter app and implement Google Sign-In using Firebase authentication.

 - Create a new Firebase project